Learn how to survive — and thrive — during a panel interview with these tips.

 The key is to look your interviewers in the eye while giving the person who asked you the question a little extra attention.
 Focus on sitting up straight, as if there was a string tied from the top of your head to the ceiling.
 This posture is seen as a sign of intelligence, confidence, and credibility.

 Slouching or leaning back in your chair, fidgeting, crossing your arms, or cramming your hands into your pockets can make you appear disinterested in the role or defensive — neither of which will help you land the job.
-Also, don't forget to smile!
+Also, don't forget to maintain good eye contact and be sure to smile!
 Remember, employers want to hire someone they genuinely want to be around.

 Unsure what messages your body language is sending?
 Request a mock interview with a trained professional to find out.